Workshops

 There are no available registration dates at this time.

 Whether documenting a specific community, contemplating an interpersonal relationship, or capturing the highlights of a political or historical drama as it unfolds; visual stories have been a central theme in photography since its inception.
-Many photographers have talent yet lack basic understanding of how to creatively build a narrative out of their own images.
+Many photographers have the talent yet lack the basic understanding of how to creatively build a narrative out of their own images.

 By learning how to implement various editing and sequencing techniques participants will gain a strong foundation of how to organize their work into powerful visual narratives.
 We will consider how text, audio and video, and book design may support and/or expand our photographic practice.

-The class will ruminate on how to develop images into coherent edits for portfolios, exhibitions, book projects, and clients..
+The class will ruminate on how to develop images into coherent edits for portfolios, exhibitions, book projects, and clients.
 Ultimately, our intensive week together will foster a deeper understanding of the visual story.

 Share This